"The property is steeped in luxurious history and brings to mind a simpler time."

 On October 10, 1994, Evins Mill opened as a business - welcoming the first of countless retreats it would host over the next twenty-five plus years.
 In the same time span, hundreds of couples pledged their troth at the resort, while thousands more marked a special occasion or simply took a break.
-On October 10, 2019, Evins Mill celebrated a special event of its own.
-When a business turns twenty-five, the moment deserves an explanation, one that in this case lies mostly in the place and in its people.
+On October 10, 2024, Evins Mill celebrates a special event of its own.
+When a business turns thirty, the moment deserves an explanation, one that in this case lies mostly in the place and in its people.
 Below is a retrospective of both, highlighting how they've evolved to make Evins Mill what it is today.

 1990 TO 1993